SSoQE/SSoQE-Species_Distribution_Modelling/README.md

 By the end of the lesson, participants should be able to:

 - explain what a correlative species distribution model represents;
-- obtain and inspect occurrence and environmental data;
 - fit a simple model such as a generalized linear model;
 - create and interpret spatial predictions;
 - recognize important limitations, biases, and extrapolation risks.